Alfred Russel Wallace:

 Alfred Russel Wallace traveled to South America and began working in the Rio Negro and Amazon.
 He cataloged and studied there until 1852.
 As he returned to England, the boat he was on caught fire and sank, taking most of his collection with it.
 This forced Wallace to take yet another trip, this time to Indonesia, to collect more specimens and data.

 While in Indonesia, Wallace connected his ideas to Thomas Malthus' "survival of the fittest" and sent along his ideas to Charles Darwin with who he had an ongoing casual dialogue.
-Darwin jointly presented this research along with his own to the Linnaean Society in 1858.
-Darwin did not ask Wallace for permission, but only let him know after the fact that he had presented the shared data.
+Darwin's work was jointly presented along with Wallace's research to the Linnaean Society in 1858.
+Neither man was a the presentation, and Wallace wasn't even informed his data was used until after the meeting had occurred.

 Even though Darwin then published his book On the Origin of the Species shortly after, Alfred Russel Wallace was content with the recognition he got in the scientific community for his contributions to the Theory of Evolution.
 He wrote no more about the idea of natural selection and became a spiritualist in 1860.
 Alfred Russel Wallace died in his sleep in 1913 at the age of 90.